メインコンテンツまでスキップ

 • The different types of behaviors that can be enabled as part of a ruleset.

-• Enabling flexing of the defined behavior to prevent players from waiting in a queue too long.
+• Enabling flexing of the defined behavior to prevent players from waiting in a long queue.

 Prerequisites